An Overview of Testing Options for dbt (data build tool)

 fewer_rows_than: this test is used to verify that a target table contains fewer rows than a source table.
 For example, if you are aggregating a table, you expect that the target table will have fewer rows than the table you are aggregating.
 This test can help you validate this condition.

-There are 12 additional generic dbt tests available in the dbt-utils package which can be found here.
+There are 17 generic dbt tests available in the dbt-utils package.

 dbt-expectations generic dbt tests